 After winning union recognition in January 2018, the Slate Union began moving forward with collective bargaining.
-We look forward to bargaining, and are proud of our union!

 Today, a majority of Slate’s editorial staff voted in favor of unionizing with the Writers Guild of America, East.
 We’re thrilled by the result of today’s vote, and grateful that Slate management agreed to let us conduct it in an independent and fair fashion.

 We are proud to join the growing number of digital media workers invested in collective action and ensuring we have a voice in creating a better workplace with stronger protections.
 When we first started this process last year, we were brought together by our mutual desire for practical improvements to our workplace – specifically, we were focused on gaining fairer pay, clearer policies around termination and severance, and increased focus on diversity.

 Throughout this process, we have found that talking together with our colleagues to understand what we value in our workplace has given us a greater sense of appreciation for each other and our work.
 We feel confident that we can create a contract with input from all our colleagues that will improve standards, offer necessary protections within our volatile industry, and preserve the aspects of the workplace we love.